Guide to the Southern end of Klong Prao Beach

 A little further on and you’ll meet the turning for the waterfall – located about 1.5 kilometres inland.
 It’s worth a look but don’t expect to see more of a cliff face and less of a waterfall if you visit late in the High Season.
 But from May until December you can swim in the clear pool and watch visitors, usually loud Americans or even louder Russians, jumping off the cliff face into the water.
 The 600 metre riverside walk from the entrance to the main fall takes 15 minutes and is cool and shady.

 There’s a 200 Baht entrance fee for foreign adults & 100 Baht for kids.
-Avoid weekends & Thai holidays when the place is packed out with Thai groups.
+Avoid weekends & Thai holidays when the place is packed out with Thai families and tour groups.
 The best time to visit is early morning , it opens at 08:30.
 Then you’ll have the place pretty much to yourself for the first couple of hours.

 There is a nature trail which took more active visitors on a 1.5Km loop from the waterfall back to the entrance via a hillside trail.
 It was well marked and had signposts showing points of interest along the walk.
 However, a few years ago it was roped off to prevent people from using it for some reason.
+As of late 2025 it hasn’t re-opened

 At the entrance to the waterfall is an interesting little shop.
 At first glance it looks like any other minimart.
 But look inside and you’ll find that it has an amazing selection of herbal remedies, creams, lotions and oils that will cure pretty much any known disease or genetic medical condition.
 The Thai owner speaks good English and can explain what these concoctions are good for etc.